okohll/abdocs/content/docs/integrations/Setting-up-the-POST-API.md

 Remember also to set the 'Authorization' HTTP header if that option has been selected.

+### Specifying the data to save
-To specify the contents of each field to be saved, add parameters for the internal field names of each field you want to send data to.
+To specify the contents of each field to be saved, just add an
+* [internalfieldname] = value

+parameter for each field.

 The internal field names necessary will be shown on screen when API use is enabled.

+Alternatively, friendly field name parameters can be used, with the addition of the parameter
+* allow_friendly_fieldnames = true

+Then [internalfieldname] can be replaced by [friendlyfieldname] where friendlyfieldname is the lowercase version of the field name, with spaces replaced by underscores and all other special (i.e. not a letter or a number) characters removed.

+For example, the field 'Discount Approved?' would have the friendly name 'discount_approved'.

 > The API can be tested using a tool such as [Postman](https://www.postman.com).